Home Place, Kelling: Construction

 Home Place, High Kelling was originally named Voewood, subsequently Kelling Place and Thornfield Hall.
 It was built for the Reverend Percy Robert Lloyd (1868–1937).
-Lloyd was the tenth son of the famous publisher and paper manufacturer Edward Lloyd (1815–1890).
-He was born in Water House, Walthamstow - coincidentally the childhood home of William Morris - and educated at Eastbourne College.
+Lloyd was the tenth son of the publisher and paper manufacturer Edward Lloyd (1815–1890).
+He was born in Water House, Walthamstow, which had been the childhood home of William Morris, and educated at Eastbourne College.
 In 1887 he went up to Pembroke College, Oxford.
 Both at Eastbourne and Oxford he was a noted athlete, although he suffered periodically from unknown health problems.
-After taking his degree in 1891 he went to Ely Theological College and was ordained three years later, taking a curacy at St Andrews, Lincoln.
+After taking his degree in 1891 he went to Ely Theological College and was ordained three years later, taking a curacy at St Andrew's Church, Lincoln.
 He stayed here for six years, during which time he married Dorothea Mallam (1874–1907).
 She was the eldest child of James Thomas Mallam (1850–1915) of Oxford, a family which had connections with the Pre-Raphaelites.
 With the help of his wife he translated and arranged in English a Tibetan novel by Albert Arthur Yongden, "Lama Yongden", entitled Mipam.
 He also co-authored a work on the Habsburgs and Italy.
-In around 1900 he left Lincoln to undertake work with the Norwich diocese.
+In around 1900 he left Lincoln to undertake work with the Diocese of Norwich.
 It is at around this point that he presumably commissioned E.S.
 Prior.
 The money used to pay for the house - £60,000 - most probably derived from a stake in the family business, now run by his elder brother Frank.

 Work began in 1903, with the construction of various outbuildings, including thatched semi-detached gardeners' cottages and a complex of gardens.
 Initially experiments with construction techniques using materials derived from the site were carried out, for example in the construction of the walls of vegetable garden.
 The main house was not begun until 1904, when the sunken flower garden, 1 acre and 6 ft deep, was excavated to provide aggregates for the construction of the house itself.
 Pebbles were used for facing the walls, gravel for concrete and sand for general building purposes.
 Surface earth was used for the terraces.
 The excess ballast produced was sold to local authorities.
 Local carstone was employed, quarried near Sandringham, as were tiles made of local Norfolk clay, though some materials had to be got from Cambridgeshire when supplies ran out.
 Oak was also obtained locally.
 The house is constructed of mass concrete made of local lime and the materials derived from the site.
 The flint facing is tied to the external walls with carstone and fixed to the core with bricks.
 The lace coursings of tile-bricks binds and reinforces the structure.
 Galletting with flints was widely used.
 The floors are of concrete reinforced with iron chains.
 The roof is covered in local pantiles.